 Keeping the Northwest Wild since 1989, we protect old-growth forests and other wildlands, connect large landscapes and vital habitats, and restore native wildlife.

-We recognize that for long-term progress, conservation of animals and wildlands must go hand-in-hand with healthy communities.
+We recognize that for long-term progress, conservation must go hand-in-hand with healthy communities.

 We’re restoring wildlife, forests and wild places by working with diverse stakeholders.
 Through dialogue, we find common ground and collaborative solutions for challenging issues including wilderness conservation, endangered species recovery, and sustainable natural resource use across our region.